lavantien/llm_tournament/readme.md

 - Learn new languages and skills.
 - Use AIs as a copilot to engineer software and compose documentation.
 - Generate a couple of 600-1000 page books for personal use.
+- Build a swarm of autonomous AI agents to accomplish tasks.
 - So need to select the best candidate for the task, given the specs of the local machine.
 - There for, prompt suites and tournament pipeline is necessary
 - In conclusion, build a general pipeline for future works with local AIs.